KatharaFramework/Kathara/README.md

 ## External Tools

 - [Netkit Lab Generator](https://github.com/KatharaFramework/Netkit-Lab-Generator), a GUI that allows the easy creation of a network scenario configuration and the visualization of its network topology.
-- [VFTGen](https://github.com/KatharaFramework/VFTGen), a tool that allows to create three levels Fat Tree topologies (single-plane or multi-planes) and automatically configure them to run on Kathará.
+- [VFTGen](https://github.com/KatharaFramework/VFTGen), a tool that allows creating three levels Fat Tree topologies (single-plane or multi-planes) and automatically configure them to run on Kathará.
 - [Tacatá](https://github.com/damiano-massarelli/Tacata), a lightweight Python script which creates Netkit and Kathará labs using an enriched version of the lab.conf file with a simple syntax.
 - [net-vis](https://github.com/Friscobuffo/net-vis-localhost), a tool that parses (and generates) the `lab.conf` file and all the `.startup` files to visualize the network.
 - [kathara-lab-starter](https://github.com/BuonHobo/kathara-lab-starter), an easy and extensible tool to get a kathara lab started.
 Utilizing JSON input files, it accelerates setup, while minimizing configuration redundancies.
+- [NetGUI-Kathará](https://gitlab.com/eva.castro/netgui-kathara), NetGUI-Kathará is a graphical interface for Kathará that lets users design and manage network topologies.
+It also generates files for 3D traffic visualization with [WireXRk](https://pheras.gitlab.io/wirexrk/).

 ## Success Stories
 As far as we know, Kathará is currently being used in many [courses and projects](https://www.kathara.org/stories.html).